juwa0/tomoaki/README.md

 AI Fashion Stylist ✨🧥👟

-Your playful, green-glowing, AI-powered stylist that helps you build outfits for any vibe or event.
+Your fun and useful AI-powered stylist that helps you build outfits for any vibe or event.
 Ask anything like “date night in fall” or “streetwear with blue jeans,” and get friendly, readable recommendations.

 ## Features
 - **Conversational recommendations**: Plain-English suggestions, not clunky labels.